junahmkh/LLM_agent_for_datacenters/README.md

 # LLM_agent_for_datacenters
-Project for the Knowledge engineering course at UNIBO
+Project for the Knowledge engineering course at UNIBO by Junaid Ahmed Khan.

-Student: Junaid Ahmed Khan

-Collaborators: Prof. Andrea Bartolini (Supervisor) and Martin Molan
+Collaborators: Prof. Andrea Bartolini (Supervisor) and Martin Molan.

 ![Ontology for Operational Data Analytics in Data centers](images/ontologyV1.7.png)